Do I need a lawyer for a prenup?

 A prenuptial agreement, often called a prenup, is a legal document created by a couple before marriage that sets out how assets and liabilities would be divided if the relationship ends.
 In Australia, these agreements are governed by the Family Law Act and are designed to provide clarity and reduce uncertainty about property division in the event of separation or divorce.

 Australia's family law system allows couples to enter into binding financial agreements, which function similarly to prenups.
 For an agreement to be valid and enforceable in Australia, both parties must generally have received independent legal advice before signing.
-This requirement exists because the law recognises that each person should have the opportunity to understand their rights and obligations, and to receive advice tailored to their individual circumstances.
+This requirement exists because the law recognises that each person generally has the opportunity to understand their rights and obligations, and to receive advice relating to their individual circumstances.

 The question of whether you need a lawyer for a prenup depends on several factors.
-While it's technically possible to draft your own agreement, having both parties receive legal advice is strongly recommended and often legally required.
+While it is technically possible to draft one's own agreement, both parties receiving legal advice is a common approach and is often legally required.
 A lawyer can help ensure the agreement meets all legal requirements, protects your interests, and is likely to be enforceable if tested in court.

 Key points